AugustinGrunewald/Statistics_Meteo/README.md

 # Meteorological Data Analysis Project

-This repository contains a comprehensive analysis of meteorological data using R, structured across three main Jupyter notebooks.
-The project covers data exploration, statistical analyses, and clustering techniques to extract insights from weather station data.
+This repository contains a comprehensive analysis of meteorological data using R, structured across four main Jupyter notebooks.
+The project covers data exploration, statistical analyses, clustering techniques, and spatial/geographical visualization to extract insights from weather station data.

 ## Data

-- The main dataset is located in the data folder:
+- The main dataset is located in the `data` folder:
   `donnees-synop-essentielles-omm.csv`
   This file contains essential meteorological observations from various stations.